 We were on a five day trip canoeing on the river Wye, setting camp each night, when we came across the Ye Old Ferrie Inn and discovered a bunkhouse right on the river bank.

 We were on a five day trip canoeing on the river Wye following the Welsh Borders.
-We were setting camp each night and moving on down the river the next days, and then we came across the YE OLD FERRIE INN BUNKHOUSE and discovered a bunkhouse right on the river bank.
+We were setting camp each night and moving on down the river the next days, and then we came across the YE OLD FERRIE INN BUNKHOUSE (Now closed) and discovered a bunkhouse right on the river bank.

 We had set off from Hereford in three Canadian canoes and a couple of kayaks hired from Wye Pursuits .
 A mixture of adults, kids and teenagers there was only a few days canoeing experience between us but we took to it like ducks to water.
 There is nothing so peaceful as gliding down a river going miles without seeing or hearing a car and sleeping soundly each night refreshed by exercise and fresh air.
 We did see some great tin sheds and also Symonds Yat Rocks where part of the Harry Potter film ‘The Deathly Hallows’ was filmed.